Brooklyn Brickhouse Vintage thrift store in Williamsburg Brooklyn

 While you aren’t able to sell items here, Housing Works does accept donations and those donations go towards worthy causes.

 10 ft.
-Single by Stella Dallas
+Single by Stella Dallas & Stella Dallas Living

 vintage-clothing-at-stella-dallas-living-in-williamsburg-brooklyn

-281 N 6th Street & 283 N 6th Street
+281 N 6th Street & 285 N 6th Street, Williamsburg

-This next pick for best thrift stores in Brooklyn actually has 2 locations with slightly different names in Williamsburg right next door to each other 10 ft.
+This next pick for best thrift stores in Brooklyn actually has two locations with slightly different names in Williamsburg right next door to each other 10 ft.
 Single by Stella Dallas and Stella Dallas Living.

 Stella Dallas Living serves as one of the best vintage stores in Brooklyn because the items are vintage in the truest sense of the word.
-They sell very old-fashionedly men’s and women’s clothing such as dresses, trench coats, and period pieces.
+They sell very old-fashioned men’s and women’s clothing such as dresses, trench coats, and period pieces.

 You will also find a very interesting collection of table cloths, bed covers, rugs in the front of the store.